conceptofproof/conceptofproof.github.io/aboutme.md

 subtitle: Vulnerability Research, Reverse-Engineering and Exploit Development
 ---

 I work as a security researcher for a tech company.
-This blog is a collection of things that interest me.
+This blog is a collection of CTF writeups and security-related things.
 Please contact me by e-mail if you have any questions.